stevenwett/recipepocket-php/README.md

 \* Asterisks mean you must be authenticated to use this endpoint.

 ## Auth Endpoints
-This site is using [https://github.com/stevenwett/wp-firebase-auth WP Firebase Auth] to manage user authentication with Firebase.
+This site is using [WP Firebase Auth](https://github.com/stevenwett/wp-firebase-auth) to manage user authentication with Firebase.

-## User Endpoitns
+## User Endpoints
 ### Create User: POST `/wp-json/recipepocket/v1/user`

 ```